-All sales roles rely on excellent communication skills, and as a recruiter you need to be an excellent listener, and speaker.
+All sales roles rely on excellent communication skills, and as a recruiter, you need to be an excellent listener and speaker.
 The biggest billers really hear what they are being told, from both client and jobseeker, and often pick up on different messages using both overt and subconscious cues.
-Big billers use questioning to find the information that they need to serve their customers, and know how to communicate verbally and in writing, to a high standard.
+Big billers use questioning to find the information that they need to serve their customers and know how to communicate verbally and in writing, to a high standard.

 2) Relationship building:

 Watch any big biller walk into the room and you will know about it.
-You don’t need to be loud, overt or egotistical, but you will walk with confidence, speak with authority, and have an attitude that you are there to help others achieve their aims, and to serve clients to the best of your ability.
+You don’t need to be loud, overt, or egotistical, but you will walk with confidence, speak with authority, and have an attitude that you are there to help others achieve their aims and to serve clients to the best of your ability.
 Confidence in your abilities will inspire others to trust you, and give you their business.

 4) Delivery focus:

 Big billers know that they are only as good as their last hire.
-They will value quality delivery and prioritise it – ensuring that their clients are delighted with their work and ready to trust further assignments to their care.
+They will value quality delivery and prioritize it – ensuring that their clients are delighted with their work and ready to trust further assignments to their care.
 A great recruiter will always deliver to the best of their ability and aim to exceed client expectations.
 They will know that their reputation is the most important thing they possess – and being reliable is essential to maintain it.

 5) Marketing abilities:

 It is essential to be able to promote and market your services and skills effectively, showcasing your knowledge and demonstrating your ability to add value to the recruitment relationship.
-To be as good as a big biller, you need to hone your selling, negotiation and convincing skills to build up a client base, and win great business.
+To be as good as a big biller, you need to hone your selling, negotiation, and convincing skills to build up a client base and win great business.
 Remember, marketing applies to an attitude as well as a range of activities.
-Consider how your market yourself in every interaction – from the way you present yourself with your dress, handshake and business card – to the way you follow up on client meetings with a thoughtful note, client entertaining or other value-add activities to position yourself in the forefront of the client’s mind.
+Consider how your market yourself in every interaction – from the way you present yourself with your dress, handshake, and business card – to the way you follow up on client meetings with a thoughtful note, client entertaining, or other value-add activities to position yourself in the forefront of the client’s mind.

 6) Target driven:

 Those big earners focus on their targets and aim to exceed them.
 They view targets as a challenge and a starting point, and find pride and excitement in smashing them!
 Most big billers will set themselves additional stretch targets and increasingly focus their attention on the most profitable business, rather than automatically chasing every lead that comes their way.
-Naturally, they will think strategically, prioritising those relationships which look set to have long-term value, rather than worrying overly about short-term wins.
+Naturally, they will think strategically, prioritizing those relationships which look set to have long-term value, rather than worrying overly about short-term wins.

 7) A proactive attitude:

 No recruiter will find success if they wait for work to fall into their laps.
 The most successful in the industry will constantly be seeking out profitable new relationships, developing key clients, and using their time in valuable ways.
-They won’t waste time surfing the net or idling on LinkedIn – they will be out there, meeting with clients, meeting with jobseekers, networking and marketing their services to prospects.
+They won’t waste time surfing the net or idling on LinkedIn – they will be out there, meeting with clients, meeting with jobseekers, networking, and marketing their services to prospects.
 Crucially, they will do a vast majority of their business face to face, and never hide behind databases or social media.